The Things No One Tells You About The Digital Nomad Lifestyle

 And it’s not their fault – we’re a part of a society that rightfully places a lot of value on work ethic and career.
 The idea that you can be both non-traditional and still be working hard can take some adjustment for some people.

-A short conversation about the lifestyle will usually help people understand.
-I was lucky to have exceptional support when I transitioned into the digital nomad lifestyle.
+A short conversation about what digital nomads are and do will usually help people understand.
+I was lucky to have exceptional support when I transitioned into the nomadic lifestyle.

 However, I think it’s important to brace yourself for some negative reactions from people in your life.